mmoayyed/wicket-cas-poc/README.md

 ## Baseline

-The CAS server itself is composed to many individual modules each of which provide a specific type of functionality that is then activated using Spring Boot's `@AutoConfiguration` strategy.
+The CAS server itself is composed of many individual modules each of which provides a specific type of functionality that is then activated using Spring Boot's `@AutoConfiguration` strategy.
 Some modules are required (typically in the `core`) category while others are optional and provide extra functionality (typically in the `support` category).
 By assembling bits and pieces of the CAS ecosystem, one could design an identity provider with what is required for an access management deployment, much